 The Risk in Large Credit Unions

-IDCFP calculated the CAMEL rating of 5,240 credit unions in the third quarter of 2020.
-The 2,433 large credit unions account for 97% of total credit union assets and remain a potential risk factor in a future major economic downturn.
+IDCFP calculated the CAMEL rating of 5,133 credit unions in the second quarter of 2021.
+The 2,509 large credit unions account for 97% of total credit union assets and remain a potential risk factor in a future major economic downturn.

 To determine this risk, we separate the credit unions ranked under 125, which is below-investment-grade and the industry standard.
-As of the end of the third quarter 2020, 202 large credit unions were ranked below 125 by IDCFP, up from 157 the previous quarter.
+As of the end of the second quarter 2021, 290 large credit unions were ranked below 125 by IDCFP, down from 302 the previous quarter.
 This peak in institutions seen last quarter was a risk alert, however, that number is declining, along with institutions with less than 5% adequate capital, and those with substantial negative earnings.
 Plus, those with negative liquidity remained at zero (see Table I).
 To forecast risk in the credit union industry, the total number of institutions, along with all components of CAMEL, must reach a low and subsequently climb in number.

 IDC successfully indicated a risk alert for the credit union industry as early as the fourth quarter of 2006, over a year prior to the financial and economic collapse of 2008 and 2009.
 Out of the 1,862 large credit unions in the third quarter of 2006, 108 were ranked below 125, or less than investment grade.
 The increase to 115 in the fourth quarter signaled the major risk alert for credit unions.